CalFresh Time Limits / ABAWD

 Some things to note about the changes:

-Starting June 1st, the county will only screen for ABAWD at application and renewal.
+• Starting June 1st, the county will only screen for time limits at application and renewal.

-If a person is found exempt from ABAWD time limits, that exemption will remain in place until the next renewal.
+• If a person is found exempt from time limits, that exemption will remain in place until their next renewal.

 Other details about Time Limits / ABAWD: